Head Space

 Academic stand-up meetings

-Could academic stand-up meetings be the answer to endless faculty updates and committee check-ins?
-While the traditional hour-long seated meeting remains firmly embedded in university culture, the need for more efficient ways to share information and identify problems has never been greater.
-As academics struggle to protect time for meaningful work, this unconventional approach from the software industry might offer a surprisingly effective solution to meeting overload.
+The typical hour-long seated meeting has become firmly embedded in university culture, which is why we need to consider alternative ways of sharing information and discussing problems.
+As academics struggle to protect time for meaningful work, an unconventional approach from the software industry might offer a surprisingly effective solution to meeting overload.
+Academic stand-up meetings provide a structure that allows us to bypass some of the taken-for-granted assumptions about what meetings are.

 Stand-up meetings